Translate

 “She calls all of us to faith and fortitude, to unity and universalism, to a Christianity that rises above sexism, a religion that transcends the idolatry of maleness, and a commitment to the things of God that surpasses every system.”
 (A Passion for Life, p.
 46)

-On this day, we honor Mary Magdalene not as a figure of the past, but as a living presence in the movement for a renewed Church — a Church where the gifts of women are embraced.
+On this day, we honor Mary Magdalene not as a figure of the past, but as a living presence in the movement for a renewed Church — a Church where the gifts of women are not feared, but embraced.
 A Church where every baptized person is recognized as a full participant in Christ’s mission.

 Let us remember that Mary’s gospel survived not by chance, but by grace.
 Hidden, buried, preserved in fragments — it waits now to be received and lived.

-As we continue our celebration this week, may we open ourselves to the Spirit speaking through Mary’s voice, through our own voices, through the voices of all who have been silenced — and may we rise together, apostles of a new day in inclusive communities around the world.
+As we continue our celebration this week, may we open ourselves to the Spirit speaking through Mary’s voice, through our own voices, through the voices of all who have been silenced — and may we rise together, apostles of a new day inclusive communities around the world.

 Amen.